yeelali14/EuropeanPaintings/README.md

 We're headed for a cliff
 And in the free fall I will realize
 I'm better off when I hit the bottom

+And in the free fall I will realize
+I'm better off when I hit the bottom

+v
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And in the free fall I will realize
+I'm better off when I hit the bottom
+And in the free fall I will realize
+I'm better off when I hit the bottomAnd in the free fall I will realize I'm better off when I hit the bottomAnd in the free fall I will realize I'm better off when I hit the bottom